“The past is a foreign country; they do things differently there”Lesley Poles Hartley

 Diving / snorkeling

 Sharm El Sheikh is a coastal city and it’s famous for its clear blue waters.
-Snorkeling and diving there provides unforgettable sights, it’s full of colourful fish, exotic animals and it’s busy with life reefs.
+Snorkeling and diving there provides unforgettable sights, it’s full of colorful fish, exotic animals and it’s busy with life reefs.

 Although sometimes the area is closed for diving because of sharks, most of the year you’ll be allowed to go in the water.
 Snorkeling spots are always open, because they are too shallow for sharks, which are usually more scared of you than you of them.